Lusiné VartanLV

 Put the evidence in one format.

-I took the same data and set it up as paired comparisons that are easy to read, then used the same format everywhere.
+I took the same data and set it up as clear side-by-side comparisons, then used that everywhere.

 With NSC 3.4%